nickdichev/huffman-elixir/blog_01.md

 000 001 010 000 001 010 000 001 011 100 101 110 111
 ```

-With ASCII we need 56 bits to store the string, however, with our encoding we only need 24!
-Thats about a 42 percent reduction in size.
+With ASCII we need 91 bits to store the string, however, with our encoding we only need 39 bits!
 These are the "efficient binary encodings" Huffman was looking for!

 However, Huffman realized he could do better.
 Notice that the characters 'g', 'o', and ' ' occur more frequently than the rest of the characters in our example string.
-Huffman's algorithim creates more efficient encoding by assigning smaller (less bits) encodings to characters which occur more frequently.
-Let's take a look at the data structures we will need to implement Huffman's algorithim.
+Huffman's algorithm creates more efficient encodings by assigning smaller (less bits) encodings to characters which occur more frequently.
+Let's take a basic look at how the Huffman algorithm works.

+## Huffman Algorithm

+Huffman's algorithm compresses text by generating smaller encodings for characters that occur more frequently than others.
+A general description of the algorithm is:

+1. Find the occurrence count (weight) of each character for some input text
+2. Store each character and the character's weight weight in a priority queue
+3. Merge the elements of the priority queue into a binary tree, where each leaf node in the tree stores a character and the character's weight
+4. Iterate over the binary tree.
+Store a 0 when iterating to the left of some node or a 1 when iterating to the right of some node.
+When a leaf node is processed, return the "path" of 0's and 1's we took to get to the leaf node
+5. Replace each character of the input text with the encoding we found in step 4.

+Huffman's algorithm is a "greedy" algorithm.
+During step 3 the algorithm makes a local decision to pick to the two lowest weight elements which results in an optimal encoding tree.
+For a more in depth description of the algorithm, I recommend [this](https://www2.cs.duke.edu/csed/poop/huff/info/) resource.

+The next section will explain the two data structures we will be using to implement the algorithm: a binary tree and a priority queue.

 ## Data Structures -- Explanation